-For dessert fans, mixing a few teaspoons of natural yoghurt alongside some blitzed berries makes a delicious and creamy pudding.
-Freeze it, and you’ll have healthy semifreddo that you’ll want to eat all night.
+For dessert fans, try mixing a few teaspoons of maple syrup with natural yoghurt, alongside some blitzed berries, to make a deliciously creamy pudding.
+You could even freeze it, to get a healthy semifreddo that you’ll want to eat all night.

 Of course, being a sweet treat does mean that maple syrup is high in sugar.
 A serving of 15g of maple syrup would be around 50% of your daily sugar intake.
 So, as with all sugars, go easy on your servings.

 However, the strong maple flavour of the syrup does mean you will often not need a full serving size to get the desired sweetness.
-A teaspoon of maple syrup would only be 4g, so the sugar content would be around 16% of your recommended daily amount.
+A teaspoon of maple syrup is only 5g, so the sugar content would be around 16% of your recommended daily amount.

 As with everything when you are living a healthy lifestyle, moderation is key.
 The health benefits of maple syrup certainly make it a healthy sugar source, but not if you overuse it.
-Stick to your nutritional plan, and enjoy knowing the extra health benefits you get with this natural source of sweetener.
+Stick to your nutritional plan, and enjoy knowing the extra health benefits you get with this all-natural sweetener.